damianavila/RISE/doc/dev/develop.md

 ### Convenience

-If you change the `less` source often, it can be convenient to enable per-save automatic building of CSS, and for that you can use:
+If you change the JupyterLab extension, the stand alone application or the `less` source often, it can be convenient to enable post-save automatic building of frontend assets, and for that you can use (in the root folder):

-    npm run watch-less
+    yarn run watch

-which will update the `css` code from `less` each time a change happens on the disk.
+which will update the `css` and `javascript` code each time a change happens on the disk.
 Kill with Control-C when you are done.

 ### Plugins development